Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231029_095226.jpg') }}"
      class="centered">
-<figcaption>Maybe it was one of these critters.
-I saw this one on a later date, and wasn't sure if it was giving birth or mortally wounded.</figcaption>
+<figcaption>Maybe it was a salamander like this one, which I saw on a later date.
+I wasn't sure if it was giving birth or mortally wounded.</figcaption>
 </figure>

 In another scary encounter, an angry German Shepherd lunged at me from the back of a passing pickup truck.
 It was held back by a chain, but for a second I thought I was screwed.
 Well, it wouldn't be a day on the Camino if I didn't get a jumpscare from an aggressive dog.
 It actually seemed to be normal on Spanish farms for dogs to be tied up with a chain around their neck.
 I don't think that'd be allowed in Ireland or the UK?
-Meanwhile, the cats were free to roam, and I often saw them crouched in fields, probably waiting for rodents.
+Meanwhile, the cats were free to roam, and I often saw them crouched in fields, probably looking for mice.

 I stopped for the day at Priesca, about 3km from Sebrayo, my intended destination.
 The albergue, La Rectoral, turned out to be really nice, with a friendly host called Susana.
-Also present at the albergue were Jana; the two French ladies; 4 Spanish guys I'd seen in passing; Lee, from Taiwan; and a momma cat and her kittens <3 Lee shared his pasta with me - there were no supermarkets or restaurants nearby, as this part of the route was more rural than before.
+Also present at the albergue were: Jana; the two French ladies; 4 Spanish guys I'd seen in passing; Lee, from Taiwan; and a momma cat and her kittens <3 Lee shared his pasta with me - there were no supermarkets or restaurants nearby, as this part of the route was more rural than before.
 From my own supplies I also ate an apple, a pear, a banana, and an Alpro yoghurt (which I now know is on the BDS boycott list, woops).
 After dinner I spent a long time hanging out with the kittens.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231018_083524.jpg') }}"